-Patients in the control group will follow standard treatment for patients treated for AF with RFA including 3-6 months follow-up with a physician and a 12 months follow-up with a nurse.
+Patients in the control group will follow standard treatment for patients treated for AF with RFA including a 3-6-month follow-up with a physician and a 12-month follow-up with a nurse.
 Furthermore, patients will be contacted at 1, 4, 6 and 12 months for outcome assessment including clinical data collection.